polterguy/phosphorusfive/README.md

 functionality in your system, with other modules and pieces of functionality

-to raise an Active Event, you use the *"Raise"* method on your ApplicationContext object, passing in a Node which are your arguments to the invocation
+to raise an Active Event, you use the *"Raise"* method on your ApplicationContext object, passing in a Node, which will become the arguments passed into your Active Event

 ```csharp
 ApplicationContext ctx = Loader.Instance.CreateApplicationContext ();